drone/docs/content/signature/_index.md

   Sign your configuration file to prevent tampering.
 ---

 You can optionally sign your configuration file to verify authenticity and prevent tampering.
-This is useful if your repository is public and you need to prevent unauthorized changes to your configuration.
+This is useful if your repository is public and you need to prevent unauthorized changes to your configuration file from third-party pull requests.

 If a user modifies the configuration and signature verification fails, the pipeline is blocked pending manual approval by an authorized user with write or administrative access to the repository.